jeorgeiiii/mi-ai-assistant/README.md

 - Rename the downloaded file to `credentials.json` and place it in the root of your project directory.

+`Note:` The first time you run a calendar command, you will be prompted to authorize the application in your browser.
+This will generate a token.json file.
+This is a one-time process.

 ---

 ## How to Run